evanfrawley/idyll-lang.github.io/docs/components-custom.md

 [Button onClick:`clickCount+=1` ]Click Me.[/Button]
 [DisplayVar var:clickCount /]
 ```

+## Name Resolution

+Components lookup is based on filenames.
+If your component name
+is in `CamelCase`, it will automatically be converted to `kebab-case`,
+so for example if you want to create a component named `CustomComponent`,
+it should be stored in a file called `custom-component.js`.

 Custom component are meant for times when more complex and custom
 code is needed.
 By default Idyll will look for your custom components